 In case you wanted to know a little bit about me and my yoga….

 My own daily practice always centres around the Ashtanga primary series, which has truly been a form of Yoga Therapy (Yoga Cikitsa) for me.
-Resulting from a pretty gruesome Motorbike accident (and, due to youth and impatience, insufficient aftercare) I had and still have plenty of weaknesses and limitations in my body.
-Through the continuous practice of Ashtanga Yoga (with all the appropriate modifications), the guidance of a great teacher (David Collins) – and many other teachers and physiotherapists who helped along the way, I have literally re-shaped my body and with it also my mind.
+Resulting from a Motorbike accident (and, due to youth, impatience and insufficient aftercare) I had and still have plenty of weaknesses and limitations in my body.
+Through the continuous practice of Ashtanga Yoga (with all the appropriate modifications), the guidance of a great teacher (David Collins) – and some others who helped along the way, I have literally re-shaped my body and with it also my mind.

 I truly believe Ashtanga Yoga is for everyone.
 It is not a system where one should chase one posture after another but rather an amazing opportunity to heal body and mind and use the consistency of the sequence as a daily mirror through which we can see the ever changing fluctuations of both body and mind.